moogacs/docs.buf.build/docs/configuration/v1/buf-yaml.md

 #### `service_suffix`

 The `service_suffix` key is **optional**, and controls the behavior of the `SERVICE_SUFFIX` lint rule.
 By default, this rule verifies that all service names are suffixed with `Service`.
-However, organizations may have a different preferred suffix, for example `API`, and this allows this to be set like so:
+But organizations may have a different preferred suffix, for example `API`.
+To set that:

 ```yaml title="buf.yaml"
 version: v1